linuxdeepin/deepin-auto-translation/README.md

 ![image-20250424102333686](README.zh_CN.assets/image-20250424102333686.png)

-##### SiliconFlow LLM API Configuration:
+##### SiliconFlow LLM API Call Introduction:

 SiliconFlow provides a series of API interfaces that allow developers to call its large language models for various artificial intelligence tasks, including dialogue generation, text processing, image generation, voice and video processing, etc.

-1. **Registration and Login**:
+1.**Registration and Login**:

 - Users need to visit SiliconFlow's official website (https://cloud.siliconflow.cn/models) and complete registration, usually through mobile phone verification code.

-2. **API Key Management**:
+2.**API Key Management**:

 - In the SiliconFlow platform, users need to create API keys, which is a necessary step for calling APIs.
 After creating API keys, they should be saved immediately, because in some cases, keys may not be viewable again after creation.
 - API key generation can be completed on the API management page of the user account, supporting adding descriptions.

 ![image-20250424104417697](README.zh_CN.assets/image-20250424104417697.png)

-3. After creating the key, select the model marketplace in the main menu navigation bar, you can click filter to select the model you need:
+3.After creating the key, select the model marketplace in the main menu navigation bar, you can click filter to select the model you need:

 ![image-20250424105658429](README.zh_CN.assets/image-20250424105658429.png)